a00908270/masterthesis/thesis.md

 ## Data Model Design

-All neural network data managed by the `vinnsl-service` is stored in a documented-oriented *MongoDB* database.
-The saved documents are internally mapped to Java Classes.
+All neural network data managed by the `vinnsl-service` is stored in a documented-oriented database.
+The saved documents will internally be mapped to Java Classes.
 The main object is `vinnsl`.

 `vinnsl` is the primary object owning the `_id` field that is unique.
-The `nncloud` property stores the status of the network and the representation of the transformed *Deeplearning4J* network. `description`, `definition`,`instance`, `training` and `result` represent the ViNNSL 2.0 Schema, generated from the provided XML Schema Definition files.
+The `nncloud` property stores the status of the network and the representation of the transformed *Deeplearning4J* network. `description`, `definition`, `instance`,  `training` and `result` represent the ViNNSL 2.0 Schema, generated from the provided XML Schema Definition files.
 See \cite{kopica_2015} to get a listing and description on all provided properties of ViNNSL 2.0.

 Figure \ref{img.db_schema} shows the data schema.